A fuller understanding of Paul!

 NOTE BY JPW: Here is where a great many of today's Christian churches falsely teach the entire world that all of God's Laws were HUNG ON THE CROSS!
 They teach that God's Laws are no longer in force, that God's Laws were only for ancient pre-Jesus times, and the granddaddy of them all: "We don't need God's Laws anymore because we have Jesus Christ!"

 Oh, this is so wrong: at every level of God's Scripture and at every level of God's teachings throughout history!
-Therefore, each reader is about to receive a heavy dose of God's Laws here.
-It is important to note (regarding the verses below) that they were not written to new-and-upcoming churches who understood little.
-They were not missionary type of words, in the least!
+Any Christian who believes in the above false-teachings can only offer the words of Paul as their source: they cannot quote one single Scripture of God as support, because there is not one single Scripture of God that teaches this.
+Therefore, each reader is about to receive a heavy dose of God's actual Laws here.
+It is important to note (regarding the verses below) that they were not written to new-and-upcoming believers who understood little.
+They were not a missionary type of words, in the least!
 For the lack of a better term, they were written to "seasoned believers!"

 Below, please find many words, written by other writers of the New Testament.
 Except for the Gospel of John, these words ARE NOT SCRIPTURE.
 They did not come from God, they are not "inspired," and this author sometimes wonders why these (and/or Paul's) letters were ever placed amongst God's Scripture, called the Bible.
 Of course, John's Gospel is Scripture and it was the last Gospel written.
 He wrote it after learning and seeing much in Heaven during his Revelation.
 His Gospel was written many years after his Book of Revelation was written.